Uninvited Pigeon invades author Mo Willems' TV special

 The reference is to Charlie Chaplin's 1936 silent film classic, in which his Little Tramp character slips from an assembly line into the maw of a giant machine and, like Knuffle Bunny, survives.

 It's a sly comparison that befits Willems, who matches the verve of Dr. Seuss and empathy of Mister Rogers with his own contemporary sensibility.
-But he gives credit for his artistic style and attitude to to Charles Schultz and “Peanuts.”
+But he gives credit for his artistic style and attitude to Charles Schulz and “Peanuts.”

 “Charlie Brown is a circle and his nose is a letter C," which Willems said he could replicate as a child.
 “All of my characters are designed to be easy enough to copy, so that a 5-year-old could go out and make stories with my characters.”